Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Extended the description of "Handshake" section with "Stream ID Extension Message", "Group Membership Extension" subsections,
 - Extended "Handshake Messages" section with the detailed description of handshake procedure,
 - Improved "Key Material" section description,
-- Did packet structure formatting for "Packet Structure" section,
+- Changed packet structure formatting for "Packet Structure" section,
 - Did minor additions to the "Acknowledgement and Lost Packet Handling" section,
+- Fixed broken links,
 - Extended the list of references.